-Of course, looking at statistics does not tell the whole story for what could happen to you or your loved one.
+Of course, looking at statistics does not tell the whole story of what could happen to you or your loved one.
 Many factors play a role in how well an individual patient will do in the fight against mesothelioma.
 This includes:

 - The age of the patient